-If you took certain graduate level research or elective courses that fit with our graduate program, yes, those credits can count towards your master's degree.
+If you took certain graduate level research or elective courses that fit with our graduate program, yes, those credits may count towards your master's degree.

 Yes, the core courses such as Ethics, Advanced Pathophysiology, Nursing Science and Nursing Research are online.

 MSN programs range from 39 - 55 credits.

 Yes, for instance you may be in our pediatric nurse practitioner program and also get a post-master's certificate in nursing education.

 Full-time students should be able to finish in two years.
 Part-time students have five years to complete all requirements for graduation.

 Yes, if you are in the master's level nursing education concentration, you can select courses that help you transition seamlessly into the PhD program that prepares nurses as teacher-scholars for careers in academic settings.
 There is a separate PhD application process.

 Graduate classes, except for practicum and anesthesia courses and certain nurse practitioner courses, are scheduled for 5:15 p.m. - 7:15 p.m. or 7:30 p.m. - 9:30 p.m.
 Monday through Thursday.
 Core courses are also offered online.

 Applications are accepted all year.
 Deadlines for review of application for admission are